RutuKhatal-04/Expense-Tracker-System---PHP/README.md

 4. **Category Filtering:** Users can filter expenses based on specific categories, allowing them to focus on particular types of expenses for analysis.

 5. **Total Expenditure Calculation:** The system calculates the total expenditure for the selected date range and category, providing users with a comprehensive overview of their spending.
+6. **Dynamic Expense Tracking Using Google Chart:** Google Charts provide interactive features such as tooltips, zooming, and panning, allowing users to explore the data more effectively.

 **Files Included:**